 3. DIY Lantern: Headlamp on Water Bottle

 While your trusty headlamp is great for lighting the way in front of you, it isn’t usually thought of for mood lighting around the campsite.
-But just add a water bottle and it’s one of the easiest camping tent lighting ideas we’ve found.
+Just add a water bottle, and you have one of the most effortless camping tent lighting ideas we’ve found.

-- 7 light modes includes red light to protect from light pollution
+- the 7 light modes include red light to protect from light pollution

 - adjustable to fit adults, kids – and water bottles

-- estimated around 200 lumens from comparison to brightness of other lights
+- estimated around 200 lumens in comparison to the brightness of other lights

 4. Hands-Free Flashlights

-- powered by lithium metal battery that lasts about 10 hours
+- powered by a lithium metal battery that lasts about 10 hours

 - 6 lumens of direct light on the high setting, 1 lumen on low